-Lorrene Baum Davis' mother instilled in her a love of the ceramic arts and her father introduced Baum-Davis to the ferrous metals by teaching her to weld and use a lathe at a young age.
-Because of them, she have a great love of the metals and clays.
-Those two media draw her into working with them because of their malleability and their permanence.
+Lorrene Baum-Davis' mother instilled in her a love of jewelry, the ceramic arts, and her father introduced her to the ferrous metals by teaching her to weld and use a lathe at a young age.
+Because of them, she has a great love of the metals, fused glass, and clays.
+These media draw her into working with them because of their malleability and their permanence.

-Not only did she graduate from the Revere Academy of Jewelry Arts in San Francisco, she has been on their faculty.
-Lorrene is one of 9 Master Instructors with Art Clay World USA.
-She travels to teach art workshops but most are held at her Sierra Foothills Studio in Placerville.
+She graduated from the Revere Academy of Jewelry Arts in San Francisco and has been on their faculty.
+Lorrene is a Master Instructor emeritus with Art Clay World USA.
+She is now retired from teaching, but she has traveled the U.S. to teach art workshops, as well as teaching many at her Sierra Foothills Studio in Placerville, California.
 With the clays as her art medium, she is able to have the work flow organically as well as geometrically.
-Both media allow this artist to continue to create one-of-a-kind pieces of wearable art.
+These media allow this artist to continue to create one-of-a-kind pieces of wearable art.